 McMillan has been clear about not wanting to normalise nudity, which may be why our bodies were discussed; tattoos, levels of reveal, scars.
 Normalising it would take away the adrenaline rush people are chasing.

 Act Two of the show began with a didgeridoo blare that made me drop my forkful of chickpeas.
 No one else was eating.
-Sky floated around in a gorgeous tulle robe, gyrating and flexing like I was hungry for something other than Middle Eastern cuisine.
-David slept on the furs.
+Sally floated around in a gorgeous tulle robe, gyrating and flexing like I was hungry for something other than Middle Eastern cuisine.
+Vince slept on the furs.

-Sky and David consider themselves storytellers.
-Sky is the creative force behind their fledgling business: erotic dances with narrative and performed by the two of them.
+Sally and Vince consider themselves storytellers.
+Sally is the creative force behind their fledgling business: erotic dances with narrative and performed by the two of them.
 They anticipate more female customers for the duo than male.
-“Women can appreciate feminine beauty,” said Sky, implying men aren’t as open to same-sex erotica.
+“Women can appreciate feminine beauty,” said Sally, implying men aren’t as open to same-sex erotica.
 “Feminine beauty,” “the divine feminine,” and “feminine energy” are phrases I’ve heard a lot – not just at the Naked Dinner, but in any group that uses bodies as statements, vessels, or art in general.
 I’m sick of it.

 “Feminine energy” is a new age twist on a patriarchal theme.
 I’m tired of being told that being naked is empowering.
 I’ll find naked women revolutionary when they’re playing it for jokes instead of performing for men and the girlfriends they hope are bisexual.

-Sky is a genuinely talented dancer, and if you’re looking for an elevated erotic dance experience I can’t recommend her more.
+Sally is a genuinely talented dancer and a pretty cool person.
+If you’re looking for an elevated erotic dance experience I can’t recommend her more.
 However, the fully-nude simulated sex show in Act Three struck me as inconsistent with the “platonic” dinner.
 McMillan has been at pains to point out that the event is “strictly non-sexual”.
-But I could see, with a brief downward glance, that other people were finding it sexual.
+But I could see, with a brief downward glance, that other people were starting to find it sexual.

-Odin turned, apropos of nothing but Sky’s bald asshole, and asked me if I enjoy group sex.
+Bob turned, apropos of nothing but Sally’s bald asshole, and asked me if I enjoy group sex.
 “No,” I said, simply.
 The urge to make up an excuse was strong.
 I don’t like sex?
 I don’t like people?
 I reminded myself that it’s OK to not enjoy group sex.
 Big into going it solo, sorry.
+He accepted this and turned back to the show.

-Sky and David pretended to have sex with each other, and then gave McMillan a series of lapdances that would get you fired from even the seediest strip joint.
+Sally and Vince pretended to have sex with each other, and then with McMillan.
 After that, it was time to wind down.
 The space was only rented until 11.
 Everyone was encouraged to have a spin on the pole before putting their clothes on.
 I felt like I’d been a downer by saying that I don’t like group sex, so when McMillan suggested to a small group of us that we grab a drink, I said yes.
 Clothes on, talking to the select group of single, solo attendees, I felt the mood change.
 The safe space created by everyone’s mutual vulnerability – nudity – was gone.

 The group was largely respectful, but once we were all given back our personalities by our clothes, the remaining singles felt comfortable getting more flirtatious.
 We went to a K Road bar, had a dance, and McMillan gave me a surprise pash, even though she’s apparently straight.
 She turned and grinned at Dan, and asked him to do the same.
 He was polite enough to ask me first.
 “Sorry,” I said, leaning away from the group.
 You have to apologise in these situations.
 It’s just etiquette.
 I leaned all the way out of the dancing circle and back home.